mh-amirhosseini/DISC-ML-Assessment/README.md

 Gender (selected from: Male, Female, Other, or Prefer not to say)

-Age (free-text entry; values below age 18 were excluded from the dataset)
+Age (free-text entry; entries below age 18 were excluded)

+While no formal demographic quotas were enforced, the final sample reflects a reasonably balanced distribution across age groups and genders, supporting the generalisability of findings across diverse professional and life-stage backgrounds.

 To preserve anonymity, no personally identifiable information (PII) was collected.
-Only participants who confirmed the accuracy and research suitability of their responses were retained.
+Only participants who confirmed the accuracy and research suitability of their responses were retained in the final dataset.

 🔍 Purpose of the Dataset
 This dataset supports analyses related to: